-Best dive sites in Barbados
+Best sites for diving in Barbados

 The Elusive Yellow Sub

-Tricky to find and a bit quirky, your adventure starts in the waters to the north of the island, where you’ll find the Pamir – a quality wreck and excellent dive for beginners.
+Tricky to find and a bit quirky, your diving in Barbados adventure starts in the waters to the north of the island, where you’ll find the Pamir – a quality wreck and excellent dive for beginners.

 Rumours swirl around a wealthy chap, a delayed submarine order and this sunken replica.
 Finding the real story might just be as rewarding as the wreck itself.

 Carlise Bay Marine Park

 Where else is the world will you find a sunken WWI French Tug and party boat called the Barjan Queen sharing the same salty waters?

 Now we’re just going to casually drop in seahorses, the rare frog fish and the 350+ other species you’ll find chilling amongst the wrecks.

 You don’t even need to gear up for two of the wrecks – a snorkel and flippers will do just nicely.

 If you’re here for the coral, head to ‘The Boot’.
-Sitting at around 50ft deep, it’s nestled just off the south-west coast.
+Sitting at around 50ft deep, it’s nestled just off the southwest coast.